theupdateframework/taps/candidate-tuf-versions.md

 provided by each repository.
 Note that different TUF versions may use different hashing algorithms.
 If this is the case, both hashes should be verified independently.

+### TAP 5

+A TUF client that supports TAP 5 may download top-level metadata from multiple sources.
+However, breaking changes may require that multiple top-level metadata files use the same TUF specification version.
+To manage this, a root metadata file that includes a list of urls for metadata as described in TAP 5 should only include links to metadata files using the same TUF specification version as the root metadata file.

+The owner of root metadata is responsible for ensuring that all metadata files linked in the root metadata use the same TUF specification version as the root metadata.
+If the repository that contains the root metadata supports multiple TUF specification versions, each root metadata file should list top-level metadata corresponding with its TUF specification version.

+Clients should verify that all top-level metadata use the same TUF specification version as the root metadata.
+If a metadata file linked in root metadata does not meet this criteria, it will be considered invalid and the client should use the next listed metadata file or terminate the update.

 ### Delegations